 Although they are sometimes treated as a static object, Cause Maps (and any root cause analysis) can – and should – change based on updated or corrected information.
 A frequent question we get asked is “What if I make a mistake on my Cause Map?”
 Well, you fix it.
 Let me show you how.

 First, a little background on my error.
-Last week, I thought it would be important and useful to demonstrate what had happened in the aftermath of Moore, Oklahoma, after a category 5 hurricane hit much of the town, including an elementary school.
+Last week, I thought it would be important and useful to demonstrate what had happened in the aftermath of Moore, Oklahoma, after a category 5 tornado hit much of the town, including an elementary school.
 (See the previous blog.)
 Because there are certain expectations for public safety at an elementary school, I decided to focus the analysis on the children who died at the elementary school and the causes that led to their deaths, as well as information on the potential and implemented solutions to reduce that risk.

 I researched how specifically the children had died – an unfortunate necessity to ensure that the solutions are working towards the correct causes – and discovered a statement from the Lt.
 Gov. of Oklahoma the morning after the tornado saying that the children who died had drowned in the basement due to a burst water main.